A posteriori error estimates for the Lindblad master equation: Application 2: estimates for Lindbladian with unitary operators involved

 \subsection{Unitary operators}

-In this section, we compute the \textit{a posteriori} truncation estimate given in \cref{prop-aposteriori} for unitary operators.
+In this section, we compute the \textit{a posteriori} truncation estimate given in \cref{prop-aposteriori} for Lindbladians that involve either a unitary operator as Hamiltonian or more interestingly unitary operators as jump operators.

 We are interested in operators for which we know the exact finite truncation.
 More precisely, we assume that analytic formulas for the coefficients of $\Uop_N=\Proj{N}\Uop\Proj{N}$ are available.
-For example, the matrix elements $\bra{i}e^{i\eta X}\ket{j}$, for any $\eta \in \mathbb{R}$, and $(i,j)\in \xN^2$, admit an explicit (and numerically stable) formula, see e.g. \cite[Section 5.C]{sellem2024gkpqubitprotecteddissipation}.
+For example, the matrix elements $\bra{i}e^{i\eta X}\ket{j}$, for any $\eta \in \mathbb{R}$, and $(i,j)\in \xN^2$, admit an explicit (and numerically stable) formula, see e.g. \cite[Appendix E.3]{PhysRevX.15.011011}.
 Hence, we have access to the truncated operator $\Uop_N$ exactly.
 The key estimate for this section is the following Lemma. \begin{lemma} Let $\Uop$ be a unitary operator on $\xH$, and $\mathbf{M}_N$ be an operator on $\xH_N$.
 We have the following norm equality:

 \end{lemma} \begin{proof} We write $\Uop$ using the space decomposition $\xH=\xH_N \oplus \xH_N^\perp$:

 Since $\Uop$ is unitary, $\Proj{N}( \Uop^\dag \Uop )\Proj{N}=\Id_N=\Uop_N^\dagger \Uop_N + (\Proj{N}^\perp \Uop \Proj{N})^\dagger (\Proj{N}^\perp \Uop \Proj{N})$.
 Hence, $(\Proj{N}^\perp \Uop \Proj{N})^\dagger (\Proj{N}^\perp U \Proj{N}) = \Id_N - \Uop_N^\dagger \Uop_N$.
 As a consequence,